7 Ingenious Poems with English Lessons Hidden Inside

 “We Real Cool,” published in 1960, is arguably the most famous of Gwendolyn Brooks’ poems.

 Brooks was the first African American poet to win a Pulitzer Prize and was a truly brilliant writer.
 Her poems gave a voice to the everyday urban life of American Blacks in the 20th century.
-“We Real Cool” has such incredible rhythm that it’ll give you chills (you’ll be so impressed, it’ll give you goosebumps on your arms)!
+“We Real Cool” has such incredible rhythm that it will give you chills, meaning you will be so impressed that goosebumps will appear on your arms.

-The poem is written from the perspective of a couple of young teens who are skipping school to hang out at a pool hall.
+The poem is written from the perspective of two young teens who are skipping school to hang out (spend time together) at a pool hall.

-You can find the poem and listen to an audio recording of it being read by Brooks at Poets.org.
-Brooks first talks about her inspiration for the poem, then the poetry reading begins at 1:43.
+You can listen to a reading of it by Brooks in the video below.
+Brooks first talks about her inspiration for the poem, then the poetry reading begins at 1:46.

 Poetic Notes

-Here’s another poem that’s perfect for memorization, since it’s short and rhymes.
-This rhyme combines with alliteration like “Jazz June,” and assonance (words with the same vowel sound) like “Thin gin,” to create a smooth, musical poem that’s easy to remember.
+Here’s another poem that is perfect for memorization due to its short length and rhymes.
+This rhyme combines with alliteration like “Jazz June,” and assonance (words with the same vowel sound) like “Thin gin” to create a smooth, musical poem that is easy to remember.

 Practice and Learn